jakewvincent/mkdnflow.nvim/README.md

     new_file_prefix = [[os.date('%Y-%m-%d_')]],

     -- Type: boolean.
-When true and Mkdnflow is searching for the next/previous --     link in the file, it will wrap to the beginning of the file (if it's --     reached the end) or wrap to the end of the file (if it's reached the --     beginning during a backwards search).
-    wrap_to_beginning = false,
+When true and Mkdnflow is searching for the next/previous --     link or heading in the file, it will wrap to the beginning of the -- file (if it's reached the end) or wrap to the end of the file (if it's -- reached the beginning during a backwards search). wrap_to_beginning = false,
     wrap_to_end = false,
     -- Type: string.
 This is the path where mkdnflow will look for a .bib file